ductho-le/BoneDC/README.md

 ## Requirements

 - MATLAB (R2021b or newer recommended)
 - Parallel Computing Toolbox
-- chebdif function (or equivalent) - [@dmsuite](https://mathworks.com/matlabcentral/fileexchange/29-dmsuite)
+- `chebdif` function (or an equivalent Chebyshev differentiation function) – [@dmsuite](https://www.mathworks.com/matlabcentral/fileexchange/29-dmsuite)

+⚠️ **Note:** Due to licensing restrictions, the `chebdif.m` file is **not included** in this repository.
+You must download it manually to run the code.

 ## Getting Started